 Today’s order fulfillment operations may have inventory located in countless spots along the supply chain—in the warehouse or DC, on trucks in transit, on the store shelves or in the backroom, etc.—and ensuring that all of that inventory is appropriately accounted for and reflected in the stock ledger is critical to running a successful operation.

 In short, inventory visibility aims to ensure that internal records of inventory reflect reality.
 This allows for more accurate information as it relates to stock, order monitoring and tracking, and more.

 Benefits of Inventory Visibility Along the Supply Chain

 Today’s order fulfillment and material handling operations stand to gain a lot by implementing a more accurate system of inventory visibility along their supply chain.
 Below are just some of the most powerful benefits that inventory visibility brings.

 1. More Efficient Use of Time

 Manually tracking inventory is a time-consuming and tedious process—one that ultimately can cost a lot of money.
-This is especially true of operations that work within a complex supply chain where product is regularly shipped between multiple warehouses, distribution centers, and stores.
-Manually tracking this inventory from node to node along the supply chain can add up to a lot of wasted man hours, which is one reason that many retail operations don’t do it nearly enough.
+This is especially true of operations that work within a complex supply chain where the product is regularly shipped between multiple warehouses, distribution centers, and stores.
+Manually tracking this inventory from node to node along the supply chain can add up to a lot of wasted man-hours, which is one reason that many retail operations don’t do it nearly enough.

 With advances in technology like RFID and barcode scanners, inventory tracking can be much more automated than in the past, allowing for a more efficient use of time and capital.